nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 the progressively shorter fluctuations which compose it), and may drop almost to nothing before the Pennant is completed and prices break away from it in a new and rapid move.
-The Pennant might also be described as a short, compact Wedge, char- acterized by marked diminution of activity.
-When, as is usual, it slants back against the preceding trend, its forecasting implications are similar to those

 ![fig-109](./img/fig-109.png)
 **FIGURE 109.** A Bull Flag in February and a Bear Flag in April 1936, in Briggs.
 The